HChoiLab/SpikeCoding/README.md

 # SpikeCoding

-This code reproduces the figures from the paper "Insert title here" by Zach Mobille, Usama Bin Sikandar, Simon Sponberg, and Hannah Choi (paper details).
+This code reproduces the figures from the paper [```"Temporal resolution of spike coding in feedforward networks with signal convergence and divergence"```](https://www.biorxiv.org/content/10.1101/2024.07.08.602598v1) by Zach Mobille, Usama Bin Sikandar, Simon Sponberg, and Hannah Choi.

 ## Required Installations
 create the necessary conda environment with the command